 If you’ve previously had a job with the same responsibilities as the learning outcomes of a course unit, you can apply for RPL for that unit.

-You can use evidence such as weekly task records that show your assigned duties or a report from your supervisor outlining your responsibilities and stating you were able to provide adequate care for babies and toddlers to support your RPL claim.
+You can use evidence such as weekly task records that show your assigned duties or a report from your supervisor outlining your responsibilities and stating you were able to provide adequate care for babies and toddlers to support your recognition of prior learning claims.

 Direct Credit Pathway to RPL